ArminJo/ServoEasing/README.md

 If not using the Arduino IDE, take care that Arduino Servo library sources are not compiled / included in the project.

 ## Reducing library size
-If you have only one or two servos, then you can save program space by using Lightweight Servo library .
+If you have only one or two servos, then you can save program space by using Lightweight Servo library.
 This saves 742 bytes FLASH and 42 bytes RAM.<br/>
 If you do not need the more complex easing functions like `Sine` etc., which in turn need sin(), cos(), sqrt() and pow(), you can shrink library size by approximately 1850 bytes by commenting out the line `#define KEEP_SERVO_EASING_LIBRARY_SMALL` in the library file *ServoEasing.h* or define global symbol with `-DKEEP_SERVO_EASING_LIBRARY_SMALL` which is not yet possible in Arduino IDE:-(.<br/>